GMOD/jblast-jbconnect-hook/docs/index.rst

 **JBlast - A BLAST service for JBConnect and JBrowse**

-JBlast is JBConnect hook module.
-It contains both server-side integration with JBConnect as well as a client-side plugin.
+JBlast (jblast-jbconnect-hook) is JBConnect hook module.
+It contains both server-side integration with JBConnect and JBrowse that enables Blast analysis that is tightly integrated with JBrowse.
+JBlast can execute stand-alone NCBI blast commands directly, or it can be configured to use Galaxy for workflow processing.
+Through the JBrowse user interface the user can choose to submit an existing feature as a blast query or highlight a region to blast.
+The user can monitor blast execution processing through JBConnect’s job queue and the blast search results will appear directly as an inserted track in the track selector.
+The resulting hits can be filtered through a Filter Panel.
+The details of the hit can further be displayed in the Feature Details dialog box.

 .. image:: img/filter-panel.jpg